 9.2.1.
 Cooling Adjustment Section

-The cooling air adjustment for testing different brakes shall be carried out using Trip #10 of the WLTP-Brake cycle as described in 10. of this UN GTR.
+The cooling air adjustment for testing different brakes shall be carried out using Trip #10 of the WLTP-Brake cycle as described in paragraph 10. of this UN GTR.
 Specific provisions related to the brake temperature at the beginning of Trip #10 apply to the cooling adjustment section.
 The testing facility shall perform the following steps:

 (a) Set the cooling airflow to the nominal value determined in paragraph 10;